kerudev/slackify/README.md

 ## How to use

+Although slackify has no dependencies, it requires your system to be `Linux` or `macOS` to run the following commands:
+- `init`
+- `status`
+- `start`
+- `stop`
+- `reset`

+This is because they require `systemctl` to run slackify as a process.

 ### play

 Initializes slackify in the current shell session.

 It accepts the following flags:
 - `album`: displays the song's album title (if it's not a single)
 - `progress`: displays the current progress through the song
 - `cover`: temporarily sets your profile picture to the song's cover

 ### init